-The Kyoto Sightseeing Pass – This covers all Kyoto City buses, all Kyoto Municipal Subway trains and most buses run by the Kyoto Bus company.
-There is a one day pass for 1200 yen or 600 yen for children and a two day pass for 2000 yen or 1000 yen for children.
+The Kyoto Subway & Bus Pass covers all Kyoto City buses, all Kyoto Municipal Subway trains and some buses run by the Kyoto Bus and Keihan Bus companies.
+There is a one day pass for 900 yen or 450 yen for children and a two-day pass for 1,700 yen for adults or 850 yen for children.

 The Traffica Kyoto Card is a prepaid card you can buy for 1000 yen for children and 3000 yen for adults.
 It gives a 10% discount when riding Kyoto City Buses and the Kyoto Municipal Subway.
 This is available from Kyoto City Bus and Subway vending machines and ticket offices.

 Visitors from overseas can also get a Kansai Thru Pass (also called the Surutto Kansai Pass) for two or three days.
 This covers not only Kyoto City Bus and Kyoto Bus services but also the Kyoto Municipal Subway Line, and many of the private railway and bus companies in Kyoto, Osaka, Kobe, Nara and Shiga.
 This pass cannot be used on JR Railways however.
 Visit the Kansai Thru Pass website to find out more.